A murder was unsolved for 25 years until a man phoned in a tip: He was the killer

 Mukaddam and other officers met with Whited, who reenacted the scene for police.

 Speaking through the slider window from the back of a patrol car, Whited had the officers turn right.
 Then left.
 Then they stopped at a gate that hadn’t existed in 1995.
-They got out of the car and Whited led them a quarter mile to the gravely area where 25 years earlier, Christopher Dailey’s tan 1983 Toyota Tercel was found partially submerged in the Tennessee River with a rock tied to the accelerator.
+They got out of the car and Whited led them a quarter mile to the gravely area where 25 years earlier, Dailey’s tan 1983 Toyota Tercel was found partially submerged in the Tennessee River with a rock tied to the accelerator.

 That’s when Mukaddam was finally convinced Whited’s call had been legitimate.